domna/nomad-remote-tools-hub/docker/mpes-jupyterimage/example/README.md

 # Viewing uploaded data

-Here you find an overview of your uploaded data.
+Here, you find an overview of your uploaded data.
 Click on the `> /` button to get a list of your data or select **FILES** from the top menu of this upload.
 You may add your own files to the upload or experiment with the pre-existing electronic lab book example.
 The ELN follows the general structure of NOMAD ELN templates and you may refer to the [official documentation](link me)